We all became acutely aware of our patience levels the past few years and one massive contributing factor: dealing with face mask issues.

 Who Is At-Risk?

-People who wear masks, obviously, but it’s not just dental hygienists and doctors.
+People who wear masks, obviously, but it’s not just dental hygienists, doctors, construction workers, and those in manufacturing.
 Wearing a mask and safety glasses while you do yard work or while you clean with lung-burning chemicals also lumps you into the at-risk group.

 Don’t worry: We’ve got you covered.